College Lifestyle

 25 Awesome Beta Research Tools from Libraries Around the World

 If you're tired of using the same old search box on your local library website for research projects, it might be time to broaden your horizons.
-Try out one of these in-the-works betas sponsored by world-class libraries around the world.… Read more »
+Try out one of these in-the-works betas sponsored by world-class libraries around the world.
+From academic libraries like that at MIT or renowned research centers like the Library of Congress, the following… Read full article

 50+ Open Courseware Writing Classes from the World's Leading Universities

 Although technical courses tend to get more attention, the availability of writing courses online is impressive.
-Whether you want to learn how to write for business or just brush up on grammar, you're sure to find what you're looking for.… Read more »
+Whether you want to learn how to write for business or just brush up on grammar, you're sure to find what you're looking for.
+We've compiled more than 50 of these classes, and they're open for anyone to take.
+Introductory Courses Get… Read full article

 60+ Killer Open Courseware Collections for Web Designers

 The Internet being what it is, web designers do not have a hard time finding resources.
-However, there are times when you have to call in the big guns.… Read more »
+However, there are times when you have to call in the big guns.
+That's right, we're talking about university courses, and they cover everything from design theory to Internet culture.
+Introductory Courses With these courses, you'll get a beginner's look at… Read full article

 99 Mind Mapping Resources, Tools, and Tips